Sally Aw

-Aw Sian also known as Sally Aw, OBE, DStJ, JP, (born 1932) is a Hong Kong businesswoman and daughter of the British Raj Burma-born entrepreneur and newspaper proprietor Aw Boon-haw.
+Aw Sian also known as Sally Aw, OBE, DStJ, JP, (born 1932) is a Hong Kong businesswoman and daughter of the Burmese-born entrepreneur and newspaper proprietor Aw Boon-haw.
 Sally Aw was nicknamed Tiger Balm Lady as well as Chinese Howard Hughes.

 Early life

-Sally Aw was born in 1932 during the British Raj.
+Sally Aw was born in Rangoon in 1932 during the British Raj.
 At age 5, Sally was adopted by fellow relative Aw Boon Haw.

-Aw Boon-haw's third son Aw Hoe was killed in a plane crash in 1951 and after his own death in 1954, Aw Sian, then 22, inherited the newspaper empire of Hong Kong.
+Aw Boon-haw's third son, Aw Hoe, was killed in a plane crash in 1951, and after his own death in 1954, Aw Sian, then 22, inherited the newspaper empire of Hong Kong.